 So, yes, I’m thankful she never had to endure the gauntlet of simply existing.
 I know where she is now.
 She’s safe, loved, and treasured beyond comprehension by a Love even greater than mine, and for that I am truly grateful.
 I believe that when I myself get to the brighter side of all this grey, she’ll be there waiting for me right beside my husband, who too is eternally safe and free from the suffering he knew here on Earth.

-I cannot tell you how many times they “washed their hands of me” over the years for screwing things up and falling short of their expectations.
-I was guilted and shamed for “not being good” too many times to count, which eventually cost me my sanity, and almost cost me my life.
-Meanwhile, here I am.
-I’ve made peace with my past, my present, and my future, and am fully connected back to that elusive younger me who was missing from the mirror all those years.
+Due to the extreme dysfunction in my childhood, wherein my parents (who were also raised in dysfunction) perpetuated the “works and deeds” system of parenting cyclically bequeathed them.
+“Love, affection, praise, and reward” were earned, not freely given, and even the smallest perceived failure or in their eyes would often cost me everything.
+I cannot tell you how many times they’d “wash their hands of me” over the years for falling short of their often impossible expectations.
+I was guilted and shamed for “not being good” far too many times to count, which eventually cost me my sanity.
+Meanwhile, here I am at peace with my past, my present, and my future, and fully connected back to that elusive younger me who was missing from the mirror all those years.

-This is how I deal with the fact that my children aren’t turning out “as I’d hoped”: I DON’T, BECAUSE THEY ARE!
+As their mother, my job was never to try and understand them, but rather, free them from the incessant need to completely understand themselves and allow them to be who THEY were meant to be … not what I or anyone else in this world TOLD them they should be.
 Their mental health and happiness are all I ever hope for.
-Their lives are their lives, and the only human beings they need to be accountable to when setting their personal achievement bars is themselves!
+Their lives are their lives, and they need only be accountable to themselves when setting their own achievement bars.
 No matter how high or low they set them, they will never be failures in my eyes.
 If they want to grow up and sell lemonade from a bus, so be it, as long as they’re selling the BEST damn lemonade they can possibly sell and they sleep peacefully at night after doing so.

 There is nothing they can do or say that will keep me from being proud of them, and all I ever ask for is their best in all they do, that they grow from their mistakes, learn from all of mine, and treat themselves and others kindly.
 Neither of them is perfect, and each has had some challenges courtesy of their own dysfunctional childhood and me.
 It took me a minute to pull my head out of my own ass, get the help I needed to become whole, and stop acting like the consummate victim.
 But I did, and they know it, and we are all in this thing together separately.